CiscoDevNet/terraform-provider-aci/docs/resources/relation_to_intra_epg_contract.md

 ## Importing

-An existing Relation To Intra Epg Contract can be [imported](https://www.terraform.io/docs/import/index.html) into this resource with its distinguished name (DN), via the following command:
+An existing Relation To Intra EPG Contract can be [imported](https://www.terraform.io/docs/import/index.html) into this resource with its distinguished name (DN), via the following command:

 ```
 terraform import aci_relation_to_intra_epg_contract.example_application_epg uni/tn-{name}/ap-{name}/epg-{name}/rsintraEpg-{tnVzBrCPName}
 ```

-Starting in Terraform version 1.5, an existing Relation To Intra Epg Contract can be imported using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:
+Starting in Terraform version 1.5, an existing Relation To Intra EPG Contract can be imported using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:

 ```